2014 LSU Football Game Notes

 - 2000-04 Game Notes

-With the win over Wisconsin, LSU has won 22 games under Les Miles when trailing in the fourth quarter.
-Of those 22 wins, 15 have come against teams ranked in the Top 25.
+With the win over Ole Miss on Oct.
+25, LSU has won 24 games in which it trailed in the fourth quarter under Les Miles.
+LSU is 24-24 under Miles when trailing in the fourth quarter.
+Of the 24 wins, 16 have come against Top 25 teams.

 Radio: LSU Sports Radio Network - 98.1 FM in Baton Rouge